Indexing file systems

 To ensure that updates to the modified config.ini file are preserved when you upgrade Index, see Upgrade Tanium Index .

-To start indexing on the endpoints that have index tools installed, use the Deploy Start Indexing and Deploy Start Indexing For Mac saved actions.
+To start indexing on the endpoints that have Index tools installed, use the Deploy Start Indexing, Deploy Start Indexing For Linux, and Deploy Start Indexing For Mac saved actions.
 To ensure that indexing gets restarted when a computer restarts, configure the saved action as a scheduled action.
-For example, you might schedule Deploy Start Indexing to run every hour.
+For example, you might schedule Deploy Start Indexing to run every 30 minutes.